jgaurilo/SmokeScreen/README.md

     fi

 ## Sonarr/Radarr And Plex Settings ##
 using plexdrive negates the need for caching.
 Disable the cache by setting both `$sonarrenabled` and `$radarrenabled` in `smokescreen.conf` to 0.
 Then, reconfigure Sonarr and Radarr to use `$mediadir` as their root instead of `$localcache` and disable the custom post processing scripts `sonarr.cache` and `radarr.cache` as they will no longer work.
+You can use the included `media.upgrade` script to remove upgraded media from cloud storage (and the .unionfs metadata files) for when Sonarr and Radarr download new versions of media files you already have.
+This script works in both Radarr and Sonarr, and will automatically update Plex.

-Add a connection to your Plex server in Sonarr and Radarr to update your library when new content is downloaded.
+If you don't want to use the included upgrade script, add a connection to your Plex server in Sonarr and Radarr to update your library when new content is downloaded if you so desire.
 Automatic scanning in Plex can also be re-enabled.